 A push notification is an automated message sent by Volta when the app is not open.
 Push notifications help you receive real-time notifications that alert you when your charge has started or stopped, when your complimentary session ends, when a paid charge begins, and when idle fees will be incurred.You can set these up in the Volta app’s settings as well as on your phone’s Settings or App Settings section.

 There are many reasons why your car may have been unplugged or stopped charging.
-Besides the battery being full and the charge ending, other reasons include: another driver unplugged your car thinking it was done charging, the station temporarily lost power or Volta was conducting service to ensure the station is in top working condition.
+Besides the battery being full and the charge ending, other reasons could include: Another driver unplugged your car thinking it was done charging, the station temporarily losing power, or Volta conducting service to ensure the station is in top working condition.